 Thus, the SLA ensures transparency and fairness on both sides.
 It also prevents any undesirable obstacle in their business relationship through clarity of the service standards.

 Benefits of SLA

 Preparing an SLA can prove to be very beneficial for you for a number of reasons:

-If the the web hosting service falls short of the terms of the SLA (e.g., uptime), then you are entitled to compensation.
-Look for an SLA that explicitely and clearly defines under what conditions customers are entitled to compensation.
+If the web hosting service falls short of the terms of the SLA (e.g., uptime), then you are entitled to compensation.
+Look for an SLA that explicitly and clearly defines under what conditions customers are entitled to compensation.